The Dual Process Model

 An outline of Stroebe and Schut’s dual process theory

-In the mid-90s, clinical psychologists Professor Margaret Stroebe and Dr Henk Schut came up with a model of grief called the dual process model.
-Their bereavement theory suggests that grief operates in two main ways and people switch back and forth between them as they grieve.
+In the mid-90s, Margaret Stroebe and Henk Schut came up with a model of grief called the dual process model.
+This bereavement theory suggests that grief operates in two main ways and people switch back and forth between them as they grieve.

 You may have heard people talk about how grief has to be ‘worked through’ or ‘faced head on’.
-Professor Stroebe and Dr Schut do not believe that this is true.
-They suggest that sometimes ignoring your emotions, or distracting yourself, is a natural way of coping with grief.
+Stroebe and Schut do not believe that this is true.
+They suggest that sometimes ignoring your emotions, or distracting yourself from your grief, is a natural way of coping with grief.

 This theory of grief describes two different ways of behaving: loss-oriented and restoration-oriented.
 As you grieve, you will switch, or ‘oscillate’, between these two different modes of being.
 This is why it is called the dual process model, because two different processes are happening.